If you are a fan of buffalo wings but don't love the deep frying, our crisp and smoky grilled wings are for you!

 Some folks like to season them with a spice rub.
 That works most of the time.
 I find that most commercial rubs are too salty for such thin cuts, and most have too much sugar that tends to burn during the crisping phase.
 Besides, they just get lost under the sauces and dips.
 So I just season them with salt and pepper.
 As Rachael Ray says: "Easy peasy."

-6) Crisp the skin over direct heat.
-Now move them onto the direct heat side of your grill, high heat, lid open, and stand there, turning frequently until the skin is dark golden to brown but not burnt, keeping a close eye on the skinnier pieces, moving them to the indirect zone when they are done.
+6) To crisp the skin, move the wings to the direct heat side of your grill, high heat, lid open, and stand there, turning frequently until the skin is dark golden to brown but not burnt, keeping a close eye on the skinnier pieces, moving them to the indirect zone when they are done.